OpenNBS/NoteBlockWorld/web/public/terms.md

 ### 10. Updates

-We reserve the right to modify these Terms at any time in the future, at our discretion.
-When an update is made, it will be publicized on this page at least 30 days before taking effect, along with a summary of changes.
-By continuing to use the website after the new Terms take effect, you agree to the new Terms.
-Make sure to revisit this page periodically to check for updates!
+We may update these Terms from time to time.
+If we make changes, we will notify you by revising the change log below, and, if the changes are significant, we may post a notice on the main page of our website at least 30 days prior to the changes taking effect.
+We encourage you to review the Terms regularly to stay informed about updates.
+Your further use of the website after a change to this document takes effect will be subject to the updated terms.

 ## Contact Information

 If you have any questions or concerns about these Terms, please contact us at [opennbs@gmail.com](mailto:opennbs@gmail.com)!
+We are happy to answer your questions and help you understand how they apply to you.

 ---